Galmstrup Ltd. is a design studio focusing

 The Galmstrup Ltd. studio are currently working on two museums in Denmark and a residential project in London.
 Anne Marie has worked on several international large-scale museum projects throughout her career where a larger civic social aspect and user involvement was essential to bring the projects from concept to implementation.

 Anne Marie graduated from the Bartlett School of Architecture in London and holds a bachelor’s degree from the Royal Danish Academy of Fine Arts.
-She has published under Ashgate, talked at the RIBA and Harvard GSD, and is the founding director of the non-profit organisation Imaginations Cross Cultures which organise summer schools for students and community engagement interventions.
+She is an ICOM member, has published under Ashgate, talked at the RIBA and Harvard GSD, and is the founding director of the non-profit organisation Imaginations Cross Cultures which organise summer schools for students and community engagement interventions.

 "Anne Marie’s great quality is that she approaches the opportunities of every new project with a totally clean sheet.
 Her work does have a distinctly Nordic feel, but not at the expense of original, deep thinking, responsiveness to the brief and to stakeholders, enormous commitment and true creativity.